Table of Contents

 Diagnosing Desktop Portal Issues

-This article explain ways to diagnose issues for desktop portal.
-Information gathered through the process is also great to help out any support ticket you create.
+This article explains how you can diagnose issues for the DeskDirector Desktop Portal.
+Information gathered through the process is also great to help out with any support ticket you create.
 It can help us resolve your issue faster.

 Checking the Portal Version